On this page

 Pulmonary Rehabilitation

-Pulmonary rehabilitation is a program of exercise, education, and support designed to help people with COPD manage their symptoms and improve their quality of life.
-The program typically includes exercise training, breathing techniques, and education about COPD and its management.
+Pulmonary rehab is a program of exercise, education, and support designed to help people with COPD manage their symptoms and improve quality of life.
+The program includes exercise training, breathing techniques, and education about COPD management.

 Oxygen Therapy

-In severe cases of COPD, oxygen therapy may be necessary to help improve oxygen levels in the blood.
-Oxygen therapy involves using a portable oxygen tank or oxygen concentrator to deliver oxygen to the lungs through a nasal cannula or face mask.
+In severe cases of COPD, oxygen therapy is necessary to raise oxygen levels in the blood.
+Oxygen therapy involves using a portable oxygen tank or oxygen concentrator to deliver oxygen through a nasal cannula or face mask.

 Conclusion – Is COPD Contagious?

-While COPD itself is not contagious, it is important to understand the causes, risk factors, and symptoms of the disease.
-Smoking is the primary cause of COPD, but exposure to other lung irritants, genetic factors, age, and asthma can also play a role in developing the condition.
+So, is COPD contagious?
+The condition itself is not contagious, but understanding the causes, risk factors, and symptoms of the disease goes a long way.
+Smoking is the main cause of COPD, but exposure to other lung irritants, genetic factors, age, and asthma can also play a role.

-It is important to remember that while COPD is not contagious, it is a serious condition that requires ongoing management and care.
-By taking preventive measures, seeking early diagnosis and treatment, and working closely with your healthcare provider, you can improve your symptoms and quality of life.
+Even though COPD is not contagious, it's a serious condition that requires ongoing management and care.
+By taking preventive measures, seeking early diagnosis & treatment, and working closely with your doctor, you can improve your symptoms and quality of life.

 TruNeb™ Portable Nebulizer: Helping COPD Become More Manageable

-If you or a loved one take frequent breathing treatments, you understand the hassle it can be.
-Bulky compressors, tubing, and accessories make nebulizers an annoying inconvenience – until now.
+If you or a loved one take breathing treatments, you understand the hassle it can be.
+Bulky compressors, tubing, and accessories make nebulizers an annoying inconvenience... but there's another option.

 The TruNeb™ Portable Nebulizer is an innovative, ultra-quiet nebulizer designed for convenience and performance.
 As a portable mesh nebulizer, it doesn't require an air source or tubing.
 Simply charge it and take it anywhere, anytime.
 It's the perfect nebulizer to add to your treatment regimen.